 Nicolson died on May 1, 1968, at the age of 81.

 Source: From the finding aid for C0913

 Princeton University Library Collection of Raymond Mortimer Materials.
 1905-1990 (inclusive), 1925-1970 (bulk).

 Call Number: C0271

-Consists of autograph letters, documents, ephemera, photographs, printed matter, and other miscellaneous material of the English literary critic and editor Raymond Mortimer (1895-1980).
+Consists of correspondence, notebooks, drafts and proofs of articles and reviews, photographs, documents, printed ephemera, and other papers of the English literary critic and editor Raymond Mortimer (1895-1980).

 Call Number: C0912

 The Clive Bell Correspondence collection consists of letters received by the English writer and art critic Clive Bell (1881-1964) from Raymond Mortimer, Harold Nicolson, and V. (Victoria) Sackville-West ["Vita"].
 Their content reflects both personal and professional matters.